warrior-cultures-and-training

 - Ancient Origins – Saxon Warriors: The Shield-Wall Breakers – A detailed article on training and tactics.

-In summary, the training of a Saxon warrior was a holistic, lifelong process that fused physical strength, technical skill, social bonds, and spiritual fearlessness.
+In summary, the training of a Saxon warrior was a comprehensive, lifelong process that fused physical strength, technical skill, social bonds, and spiritual fearlessness.
 From the first wooden spear of a toddler to the final blót on the eve of battle, every step was designed to produce a man who would stand unbroken in the shield wall.
 It is this comprehensive preparation that made Saxon warriors such a formidable force in their age—and a lasting symbol of medieval martial endurance.